Qatar

 Current environmental issues affecting the Qatari people: air, land, and water pollution are significant environmental issues; limited natural freshwater resources are increasing dependence on large-scale desalination facilities; other issues include conservation of oil supplies and preservation of the natural wildlife heritage.

-Google maps Qatar
+Google Maps Qatar

 The capital and other divisions